Purohita: Duties

 The duties of the purohita is to perform rites or yajna and Vedic sacrifices such as ashvamedha in favour of a sponsor.

 Since Vedic times the sponsor of the sacrifice, or yajamāna was only a distant participant while the hotṛ or brahman took his stead in the ritual.
 In this seconding lay the origins of the growing importance of the purohita (literally, "one who is placed in front").
 The purohita offered sacrifices in the name of his sponsor, besides conducting other more domestic (gṛhya) rituals for him also.
 The purohita can mediate for his sponsor "even to the extent of bathing or fasting for him" and the purohita in some ways becomes a member of the family.

 The purohita is traditionally a hereditary charge linked to a royal dynasty, a noble family, a group of families, or a village.
 As one purohita is tied to a certain family of number of families, the division among a new generation of the duties of a first purohita has sometimes given rise to conflicts.
 Thus, in 1884, a hereditary purohita whose right had been contested by his older brother was given right to officiate in his village as well as damages and fees by the Appellate Civil Court in India.

+A tīrthapurohita is a priest/ritual performer (purohita) at a sacred site (tīrtha).